Showroom of Compassion: Commercial performance

 Showroom of Compassion was a commercial success.
 Domestically, the album debuted at number one on the Billboard 200, the Top Alternative Albums, Independent Albums, and the Rock Albums charts.
 On the Billboard 200, the album moved 44,000 copies, making it the lowest-selling number-one album since Billboard began using Nielsen SoundScan to track unit sales, until Amos Lee's Mission Bell set the record two weeks later.
 Despite it being the band's first top ten album, the album sold considerably fewer copies than previous albums that had debuted at lower positions.
-After the release, the members of Cake enthusiastically thanked their fans for the success of the album.
 In its second week it fell to No. 25, selling another 15,000 after a decline of 67%.
 As of 2017, it is the fifth largest fall from No. 1; at the time it was the largest drop since 2006's Light Grenades by Incubus.
 In Canada, the album debuted at No. 15.